akka/akka/akka-docs/src/main/paradox/interaction-patterns-typed.md

 **Problems with adapted request-response:**

  * It is hard to detect and that a message request was not delivered or processed (see ask)
- * Only one adaption can be made per response message type, if a new one is registered the old one is lost
+ * Only one adaption can be made per response message type, if a new one is registered the old one is replaced, for example different target actors can't have different adaption if they use the same response types, unless some correlation is encoded in the messages
  * Unless the protocol already includes a way to provide context, for example a request id that is also sent in the response, it is not possible to tie an interaction to some specific context without introducing a new, separate, actor